nancyjkang/fintrack-platform-v5/docs/releases/v5.1/QA_TESTING_GUIDE.md

 - ✅ Smart defaulting works for both same-type and mixed-type transaction selections
 - ✅ Category dropdown reacts correctly to transaction type changes
 - ✅ "Don't change" option appears/disappears based on user intent, not just smart defaults
+- ✅ Uncategorized filter option works correctly and integrates with other filters
+- ✅ Amount colors are based on actual value (positive=green, negative=red) not transaction type
+- ✅ Table layout has balanced column spacing with no excessive whitespace
+- ✅ Column widths are optimized for content while maintaining functionality

 ### **UX Standards**
 - ✅ Intuitive user experience with cleaner forms